zsk612/tp/docs/DeveloperGuide.md

 **Implementation**

-When the user attempts to create a new workout session, the Ui, WorkoutManagerParser and CommandLib class will be accessed and the following sequence of actions are called to return a command object NewWs.
+When the user attempts to add a new exercise, the Ui, WorkoutSessionParser and CommandLib class will be accessed and the following sequence of actions are called.

 1. User executes `add benchpress /n 6 /w 120`
      1. `WorkoutSession` calls `Ui.getUserCommand()` to receive user input.